di0/di0.github.io/source/_posts/2018-04-30-flush-contents-of-a-memcached.markdown

 <h4><u>Using netcat Command</u></h4>

 **netcat** command is a simple unix utility which reads and writes data across network connections, using TCP or UDP protocol.
-Bellow you can see how such commands works:
+Below you can see how such commands works:

 {% highlight bash %}
 echo 'flush_all' | nc localhost 11211